• Skip to primary navigation

 Three process photos showing cashews soaking and then blending until creamy.

-• To soften the cashews boil water in a small pot and remove from heat.
-Add cashews and cover for 20 minutes.
-Then drain, rinse and discard soaking water.
+1. Soften the cashews by boiling water in a small pot.
+Remove from heat, add the cashews, and cover for 20 minutes.
+Drain, rinse, and discard the water.

 Success Tips

-• If you're unsure how tangy you want the vegan mayo to be, it's best to use less lemon and vinegar start.
+If you're unsure how tangy you want the mayo to be, it's best to use less lemon and vinegar start.
 You can always taste and add more after.

-• The consistency is fairly thick, but if you want it thicker, use β…“ cup of water instead or Β½ cup.
+The consistency is fairly thick, but if you want it thicker, use ⅓ cup of water instead or ½ cup.

 Ways to use homemade Vegan Mayo

-• Turn it into a spicy mayo by adding 2-3 teaspoons of sriracha
+• Turn it into a spicy vegan mayo by adding 2-3 teaspoons of sriracha.

 • Add it to anything that needs a little zing!